THE LOVE OF MONEY (EXCERPT OF JOHN, CHAPTER SEVENTEEN)

 Jesus answered them, “Did I not choose you, the twelve, and one of you is a devil?”

 He spoke of Judas Iscariot, the son of Simon, for it was he who would betray Him, being one of the twelve.
 (John 6:70,71)

 Judas was mentioned by the Spirit of Christ speaking through David:

-Yea, mine own familiar friend, in whom I trusted, which did eat of my bread, hath lifted up his heel against me.
+Even my own familiar friend in whom I trusted, who ate my bread, has lifted up his heel against me.
 (Psalms 41:9)

 There are the wicked and there are the righteous.
 To what extent some people belong to God before they receive Jesus, and others are wicked and not of God, we cannot say.
 It is obvious that Judas was condemned from the beginning.
 However, the Scripture holds true that if any person comes to Jesus he will not be turned aside.